Vessel Closure

 3. Prior to use, inspect the StarClose SE™ Vascular Closure System to ensure that the sterile packaging has not been damaged during shipment.
 Examine all components prior to use to verify proper function.
 Exercise care during device handling to reduce the possibility of accidental device breakage.

-4. As with catheter-based procedures, infection is a possibility.
+4. As with all catheter-based procedures, infection is a possibility.
 Observe sterile technique at all times when using the StarClose SE™ Vascular Closure System.
-Employ appropriate groin management post procedure and post hospital discharge to prevent infection.
+Employ appropriate groin management, as per hospital protocol, post-procedure and post-hospital discharge to prevent infection.

 5. Use a single wall puncture technique.
 Do not puncture the posterior wall of the artery.